aimeeallen94/time-to-pause/README.md

 - I added my app name to the ALLOWED_HOSTS list in the settings.py file.
 - Next, I used ElephantSQL to create an extrernal database to support my app.
 I have an account already with Elephant SQL so I logged into my account.
 I selected the 'Create New Instance Button' at the top right hand corner of the screen.
 From here I entered my app name, selected a plan on which I would like this datebase to run and I clicked on the 'Select Region' button at the bottom of the screen.
 On this page I checked that the region already selected was correct for me and once I had that confirmed I clicked on the 'Review' button at the end of the page.
 I reviewed the details of my database here and once I was happy with that I selected the button "Create Instance".
 - Once I had this database connected I was returned to my dashboard, from here I clicked on the app I had just created which brought me to my app details.
 I copied the URL name here.
-- I now logged onto my Heorku account and navigated to the dashboard here.
+- I now logged onto my Heroku account and navigated to the dashboard here.
 I selected the "New" button on the top right hand corner of the screen and selected "Create New App" from the list of options.
 From here I entered a name for my app and selected the correct region.
 I selected "Create App" from here.
 - Once I had the app created and was returned to the homepage I selected the app I had just created and then clicked on the "Settings" tab from the app homepage.
-From here I selected to "Reveal Congif Vars".
+From here I selected to "Reveal Config Vars".
 Here I added a Config Var with the Key of DATABASE_URL and the value of the URL name I had copied from the database I had created in Elephant SQL.
 I selcted "Add" when both fields had been entered.
 - Back in my Gitpod workspace for the app I created an env.py file in the top level directory.
 Here I imported os and added the database url and created a secret key for the project.
-- I once again returned to Heorku and clicked into the Settings tab of my project and again revealed config vars and added a new Key of SECRET_KEY and a value of the secret key that I created for the project.
+- I once again returned to Heroku and clicked into the Settings tab of my project and again revealed config vars and added a new Key of SECRET_KEY and a value of the secret key that I created for the project.
 - In Gitpod I opened my settings.py file and using code imported os and dj database url.
 Here I also changed the code for the SECRET_KEY and set it to get the secret key value from where it was set.
 I also commented out the old code for the DATABASE value and added in code to point to my new database url that was specified.
 - I saved all files and in the termnial I made migrations using the code python3 manage.py migrate.
 - I have an account set up with Cloudinary also.
 This site is used to host images and media from the app to ensure they are always available.
 I logged into my Cloudinary account and from the dashboard I copied the API Environment Variable.